hkaraoguz/soma/README.md

   ```
   $ rosrun map_server map_server <map.yaml>
   ```
 where `map.yaml` specifies the map you want to load.
-After running the `map_server`, you should save the published map using the `SOMA map manager`.
+After running the `map_server`, you should save the published map using the `SOMa map manager`.

 If you want to check the published map, start RVIZ, add a Map display type and subscribe to the `soma/map` topic: